pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 ## Summary and Next Step

-Now we have deployed the stand-alone React CMS application on AWS.
-The [full code](https://github.com/pulumi/examples/tree/master/aws-ts-netlify-cms-and-oauth/cms) is included in [Pulumi's Example Repository](https://github.com/pulumi/examples).
+We have deployed the stand-alone React CMS application on AWS.
+The [complete code](https://github.com/pulumi/examples/tree/master/aws-ts-netlify-cms-and-oauth/cms) is included in [Pulumi's Example Repository](https://github.com/pulumi/examples).

-As mentioned previously, because we are deploying on AWS instead of Netlify, we have to found a way to substitute the Netlify Identity Service.
-Thus, the next step is to write an External OAuth Client-Server and deploy it on AWS as well.
-We would introduce that in our [next post]({{< relref "/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app" >}}).
+The next article will show how to deploy on AWS instead of Netlify.
+To do this, we describe how to substitute the Netlify Identity Service by writing an External OAuth Client-Server and deploying it on AWS.
+Stay tuned for our [next blog post]({{< relref "/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app" >}}).